flpdorea/flpdorea/README.md

 # About me
-I am an early-career software engineer currently pursuing a degree in Systems Analysis and Development.
-I have a strong focus on back-end development and a passion for technologies such as JavaScript/TypeScript, Nest.js, Java and Spring.
+I am an early-career software engineer currently pursuing a degree in Systems Analysis and Development, while also serving as a cadet at the [42 school](https://42.fr/en/homepage/).
+I have a strong focus on back-end development and a passion for topics such as algorithms and data structures.

 # Skills
 Experienced with: